Help & FAQs

 Selling

-A Valuer will always tell you there is no substitute for handling a piece, therefore we advise all clients that, where possible, it is best to bring your items in for one of our Specialist Team to peruse.
-See our Valuation Events for consignment dates.
 However if this is not possible, home visits can also be arranged at your convenience.
 Our Online Valuation Service, found in the Selling tab at the top of the page, is often the quickest way to receive a valuation.
 Just give us some details you know about your item and upload images to give us an idea of what you have.

-Anderson & Garland Ltd. offer more than 180 years collective experience in appraising and valuing antiques and works of art.
-Our specialist staff are expert at presenting relevant information for our well produced catalogues and internet listings.
+Yes, Anderson & Garland Ltd. offer more than 180 years collective experience in appraising and valuing antiques and works of art.

-All sales held by us are widely publicised.
-This includes the publishing of fully illustrated catalogues on our own website, as well as listings on other prime collectors and antiques trade websites.
-Advertisements are placed in the antiques trade international press and local papers.
 We also regularly feature in the local and national media with sale highlights and items of significant interest.
 All of our catalogues enjoy a national and international mailing list.

-Anderson & Garland will be pleased to advise on suitable protective reserves, but if no reserves have been received prior to the day of the sale, the lot will be at the discretion of the auctioneer.
+Yes, we will be pleased to advise on suitable protective reserves, but if no reserves have been received prior to the day of the sale, the lot will be at the discretion of the auctioneer.
 Reserves must be confirmed in writing.

 From initial enquiry, we can quickly provide a valuation and receipt for items consigned for sale.
 These items are then carefully researched, catalogued and photographed by specialists in each field before being entered into the appropriate auction.
 Pre-sale email notification will be provided outlining sale details for the clients perusal.